MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 * Row groupings.

-For this tutorial, you are using the following sample table.
+For this tutorial, you're using the following sample table.

 :::image type="complex" source="media/group-by/initial-table.png" alt-text="Sample initial table.":::
   Screenshot of a table with columns showing Year (2020), Country (USA, Panama, or Canada), Product (Shirt or Shorts), Sales channel (Online or Reseller), and Units (various values from 55 to 7500)